jeslinmx/resume/Jeshua Lin.typ

 #template(
   "Jeshua Lin",
   [
-    I'm a *software engineer*, a tinkerer, and a fast learner with a thirst for broadening and deepening my knowledge and skills.\ I thrive on solving challenging problems with real impact.
+    I am a *fast, self-motivated learner* and an *independent problem solver*, with a proven track record of taking on complex projects beyond my comfort zone and delivering, no matter what it takes.
   ],
   {
     box(radius: 100%, clip: true, image("assets/me.jpg"))